Tenancy fraud

 What is tenancy fraud?

-Tenancy fraud takes place when someone provides false information to obtain their home, sublets their home to someone else, or does not use it as their only or main home.
+Tenancy fraud happens when someone provides false information to obtain their home, sublets their home to someone else, or does not use it as their only or main home.
 There are many different types of tenancy fraud but these are the most common:

-Where a customer stops using their tenancy as their principal home, allowing another person to live there without our permission.
+Where a customer stops using their home as their only or principal home, allowing another person to live there without our permission.

 How do I report tenancy fraud?